iqtree/piqtree2/docs/index.md

 `piqtree2` is implemented with the goals of:

 - make the individual high-performance components of IQ-TREE 2 available within Python, enabling the community to take advantage of these routines.
-- facilitate exploratory analyses by leveraging cogent3's capabilities to provide a rich user experience in interactive Jupyter notebooks, e.g. trivial parallelisation across collections of alignments
+- facilitate exploratory analyses by leveraging cogent3's capabilities to provide a rich user experience in interactive Jupyter notebooks, e.g. trivial parallelisation across collections of alignments.
-- code using piqtree2 apps should be easy to understand
+- code using piqtree2 apps should be easy to understand.

 `piqtree2` provides mini-applications in the form of [cogent3 apps](https://cogent3.org/doc/app/index.html).
 These can interplay with other such apps, e.g. the [cogent3-ete3](https://pypi.org/project/cogent3-ete3/) tree conversion plugin, the [diverse-seqs](https://pypi.org/project/diverse-seq/) sequence subsampling plugin.